Medical Imaging Lab Setup

 2. Market Analysis and Business Plan

-• Competitive Analysis: Assess local and regional competitors, their services, and pricing.
+• Competitive Analysis: Evaluate the local and regional competition, their services, and their prices.

 • Regulatory Landscape: Understand licensing, accreditation, and compliance requirements (e.g., NABL, CAP, CLIA).